Environmental Studies Program

 ES118s Environment and Society An interdisciplinary study of human relationships with and impacts on the environment.
 Examination of important local, national, and global environmental issues by exploring causes and methods for investigating these pressing problems, as well as possible solutions, from scientific and public-policy perspectives.
 Students explore important literature and ideas in the field to complement the lectures; conduct an original, semester-long, group research project; and complete several writing assignments.
 Four credit hours.
-Bruesewitz, Nyhus, Walker
+Bruesewitz, Neal, Nyhus, Walker

 [ES120] Community Responses to Environmental Hazards An introduction to community-level environmental problems related to hazardous waste and the impacts on and responses of affected communities.
 Explores the concept of environmental justice and how the risk of hazardous exposures is related to race, ethnicity, class, and gender.
 We discuss U.S. policy debates on hazardous waste regulation and environmental injustice claims, and we consider the evidence for the inequitable distribution of environmental quality and adverse health impacts, the mechanisms for environmental and public health decision making, and community access to informational resources and empowerment.
 Four credit hours.
 W1.

 [ES120B] From Darwin to Dillard: Nature Writing through Time Focusing on broad themes such as observing and exploring, encountering animals, working the land, and dwelling in place, we thoughtfully and critically engage a century of excellent nature writing by authors worldwide.
 Students learn about and practice nature writing using the personal journal, the essay, word pictures and figurative language, story telling, poetry, and activism.
 Through reading, writing, art, music, video, and time outdoors, students encounter nature using all their senses, and gain an appreciation of the content and process of nature writing.
 Four credit hours.
 W1.